nllz/IRTF-HRPC/draft-research.md

 All of these issues seem to suggest that the IETF should try to ensure that their protocols cannot be used for DDoS attacks.
 Decreasing the number of vulnerabilities in the network stacks of routers or computers, reducing flaws in HTTPS implementations, and depreciating non-secure HTTP protocols could address this issue.
 The IETF can clearly play a role in bringing about some of these changes, and has indicated in {{RFC7258}} its commitment to mitigating 'pervasive monitoring (...) in the design of IETF protocols, where possible.'
 This means the use of encryption should become standard.
 Effectively, for the web this means standardized use of HTTPS.
 The IETF could redirect its work such that HTPPS becomes part-and-parcel of its standards.
 However, next to the various technical trade-offs that this might lead to it is important to consider that DDoS attacks are sometimes seen as a method for exercising freedom of speech.

 DDoS although disruptive, and silencing at times, can also enable as protest and speech.
-Or as Sauter {{Sauter}} argues: 'though DDoS as a tactic is still relatively novel, it fits within a centuries- long tradition of breaking laws and disrupting business as usual to make a political point.
+Or as Sauter {{Sauter}} argues: 'though DDoS as a tactic is still relatively novel, it fits within a centuries-long tradition of breaking laws and disrupting business as usual to make a political point.
 These actions aren't simply disruption for disruption's sake.
 Rather they serve to help the activist or dissenter to direct the attention of the public through the interpolation of difference into routine.'
 (30-31).
 An often heard argument against DDoS attacks is that you cannot construe it as a means to exercise your right to freedom of speech, when the means used effectively impede the right of the party on the receiving end of the attack to exercise that same right.
 The problem with this line of argumentation is that it conveniently ignores the fact that online DDoS attacks are often one of the few effective ways for activists to gain the attention of the media, the government or other parties of interest.
 Simply putting up a website for a cause won't garner the same amount of attention as directly confronting the issue via the website of the individual or organization at the heart of the issue.
 The ability of activists to do so should be protected, especially considering the fact that as Sauter (2014:4) explains: 'Collectively, we have allowed the construction of an entire public sphere, the Internet, which by accidents of evolution and design, has none of the inherent free speech guarantees we have come to expect.
 Dissenting voices are pushed out of the paths of potential audiences, effectively removing them from the public discourse.
 There is nowhere online for an activist to stand with her friends and her sign.
 She might set up a dedicated blog---which may or may not ever be read---but it is much harder for her to stand collectively with others against a corporate giant in the online space.'
 Although the Internet is often compared to public space, it is not.
 Rather the opposite.
 The Internet is almost entirely owned by private entities.
 And the IETF plays a crucial role in developing this privatized commercialized Internet.

 From a legal and political perspective, the IETF does not have the legitimacy to determine when a DDoS is legitimate (in legal or political terms).
 It does not have the capability to make this judgment as a matter of public policy and subsequently translate it to code.
 Nor should the IETF try to do so.
 From a technical perspective, the difference between a 'legitimate' and 'illegitimate' DDoS attack is meaningless because it would be extremely difficult for the IETF to engineer a way to detect that difference.
 In addition, there is a need for the IETF to be consistent in the face of attacks (an attack is an attack is an attack) to maintain the viability of the network.
 Arguing that some DDoS attacks should be allowed, based on the motivation of the attackers complicates the work of the IETF.
 Because it approaches PM regardless of the motivation of the attackers (see {{RFC7258}}) for reasoning), taking the motivation of the attackers into account for DDoS would indirectly undermine the ability of the IETF to protect the right to privacy because it introduces an element of inconsistency into how the IETF deals with attacks.